xpqz/dyalog-docs/language-reference-guide/docs/system-functions/system-functions-categorised/stack-and-workspace/stack-and-workspace-information/nc.md

 ```

-Whereas, the name of a function that amalgamates a defined function with any other functions has the name-class of a Derived Function, i.e. 3.3.
+Whereas, the name of a function that amalgamates a defined function with any other functions has the name-class of a Derived Function, that is, 3.3.
 ```apl
       VMEAN←AVG∘,
       ⎕NC'AVG' 'VMEAN'